Student Privacy Notice

 - We publish your course marks and exam results to you (and only you) via secure access to the UWE Bristol portal.
 We also publish a programme for our graduation ceremonies which contain the names of graduating students.

 - We sometimes record (visual and/or audio) lectures.
 This is so that students can watch them in their own time.
 We will always let you know when this is happening, eg the lecturer may mention it at the start of the lecture.
-To find out more about this please read our policy: Audio Visual Recording for Educational Activities.
+To find out more, please read our policy: Audio Visual Recording for Educational Activities (PDF).

 - We may use your personal data when monitoring student assessments and examinations, eg video recordings.